Healing from the Trauma of Child Sexual Abuse

-The mission of The Younique Foundation includes the charge to “inspire hope and healing” in survivors of child sexual abuse.
-We offer a number of services to inspire hope and empower you to begin (or continue) healing.
+The mission of Saprea includes the charge to liberate survivors from the effects of child sexual abuse trauma.
+We offer a number of services empower you to begin (or continue) healing.
 We would be honored to be a part of your journey.

 Our Approach to Healing

 Because child sexual abuse is frighteningly common (an estimated 1 in 4 women are sexually abused before they turn 18), survivors come from all walks of life.
 You may be a parent, working professional, or a college student.
 You are likely trying to live a busy life, dealing with trauma symptoms as they come, and maybe even pushing aside feelings that are urging you to find some relief.

 We’ve developed our healing approach with those factors in mind.
 We understand you need applicable, actionable practices that you can do while managing a home, a job, school, or all three.
 Our researched-based strategies work well with the experiences, insights, and unique needs that survivors often bring to the table.
 We offer clear ways you can move your healing forward by offering new information, inspiring your curiosity, and providing new techniques that can empower you in your healing journey.

 We have options for you to practice new strategies while you are on the go, caring for children, or during quiet times at home.
 Each strategy can be adjusted to fit your own needs, preferences, and pace.
 Whatever your past experience and present circumstances may be, with your dedication, intention, and practice, we have hope that your healing will begin.